balavedam/automating-aws-with-python/README.md

-# Automating AWS eith Python
+# Automating AWS with Python